Updated June 2026

 It’s reliable.
 It’s effective.
 And it’s kind to your skin.

-Vaseline / Petroleum Jelly — Best Emergency Backup
+6. Vaseline / Petroleum Jelly — Best Emergency Backup (honestly, it stains fabric)

 Okay, this isn’t a purpose-built anti-chafe balm.
 But it’s the duct tape of the running world.
 It will save you in a pinch.

 Pure petrolatum is an excellent friction barrier.
-It’s waterproof.
+It’s hydrophobic (waterproof).
 And it’s incredibly affordable.

 I’ve used this in emergencies.
 Like when I forgot my balm in the hotel room.
 I found some Vaseline.